 We knew that to treat a hypo, you can have glucose and see the response in blood sugar levels at 15 minutes and saw from research6–15 that continual blood glucose monitoring can be extremely beneficial in diabetic pregnancies, able to see the impact all foods/drinks were having on blood sugars and could adjust their diet and insulin doses accordingly.

 Also in the knowledge that different types of foods and even different types of carbs release at different rates and in different amounts in the bloodstream, it was at that point that it was suggested that it may be worthwhile checking what the body was doing after having these high glucose hits from high carb choices.

 This is where some mothers decided to start testing certain things before the 1 hour or 2 hour test time, or after foods when they normally test only pre-meals as advised by their hospital.

-Initial advice was to test at 15mins (knowing that treating a hypo, you would expect to see a spike after this time), 30 mins, 1hr, 90mins and 2hrs.
-Hopefully this would be enough to catch all major spikes in levels and you would see a gradual rise and fall in levels, therefore ensuring that the glucose has been processed effectively.
-Testing at these times they would be to see how high levels are spiking and to see if having an excessive glucose load is causing some of these ladies to have a spike and crash, something that is also seen in diabetics where controlling blood sugar levels is a problem.
+The initial advice was to test at 15mins (knowing that treating a hypo, you would expect to see a spike after this time), 30 mins, 1hr, 90mins and 2hrs.
+Hopefully, this would be enough to catch all major spikes in levels and you would see a gradual rise and fall in levels, therefore ensuring that the glucose has been processed effectively.
+By testing at these times they would be able to see how high levels are spiking and to see if having an excessive glucose load is causing some of these ladies to have a spike and crash, something that is also seen in diabetics where controlling blood sugar levels is a problem.